Our Test Optional Policy

 - SAT: Goucher will super score SAT exam scores to give students their highest overall score.

 - ACT: Goucher will super score the ACT to give students their highest overall composite score.

 Do I have to do the writing section?

-- SAT: For students taking the "old" SAT we do require that scores from the writing section
+- SAT: No, we do not require the writing section.

 Where do I indicate my preference to include or not include test scores?